home-assistant/architecture/adr/0005-docker-images.md

 - We need also move forward with the Python Wheels repository and the Home Assistant core pip installation for Docker environment.
 - We need to migrate our regular Home Assistant Docker image into a Docker manifest.

 The plan is to complete this before the Home Assistant 1.0 release.
+Debian based images are deprecated with accepting of this ADR.